Alex-D/Cookies-EU-banner/README.md

 ### Get the script

-Use bower : `bower install cookies-eu-banner --save`
+Using bower : `bower install cookies-eu-banner --save`
+Or using npm : `npm install cookies-eu-banner --save`
 Or [download the latest version](https://github.com/Alex-D/cookies-eu-banner/archive/master.zip).